FHZergursh/SAAD-ADR/databaseADR.md

 ## Considered Options

 * MySQL
-* SQLite
+* MongoDB

 ## Decision Outcome

-Chosen option: "MySQL", because I have the most familiarity and experience with the DBS in how to use it.
+Chosen option: "MongoDB", because the implementation of a NoSQL database is much more scaleable for Advanced Media Libraries

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Consequences